Black Fury (film): Plot

 Set in Pennsylvania coal country, the film tells the story of Joe Radek, a miner of Slavic background.
 Upset after an argument with his girlfriend Anna Novak, he drinks and attends a union meeting, where he acts as a catalyst to splitting the union members into radical and moderate factions; radically inclined miners decide to walk out and strike, the others led by Radek's best friend Mike Shemanski stay at work.
 Meanwhile, the company brings in a private police force cobbled out of thugs by a Pinkerton-type detective agency.

 One night, when three drunk company cops attempt to rape Shemanski's daughter, both friends reunite in defending her honor.
 During the fight, Shemanski is killed by McGee, and Radek is injured and hospitalized.
 While he is recovering, the strike ends with no results and Shemanski's murder stays unpunished.
 Angry, Radek collects dynamite and provision and decides to start his own underground protest by hiding in the mine during the daytime and blowing up company property at night.
 His exploits draw the national attention after being reported by the media.
 Corrupted company cops are trying to catch Radek in the mine; he fights back with dynamite sticks and accidentally seals himself and Shemanski's murderer McGee in a mine tunnel.
-After an epic fight Radek emerges from the mine with subdued company policeman to deliver him to justice, and as a winner in the court of public opinion he is able to influence more favorable union contract for his mining buddies, making amends with his girlfriend as well.
+After an epic fight Radek emerges from the mine with the subdued and handcuffed company policeman to deliver him to justice, and as a winner in the court of public opinion he is able to influence a more favorable union contract for his mining buddies, making amends with his girlfriend as well.